Pro-Ukraine activists block repair of sabotaged power lines to Crimea

-Ethnic Tatars and members of Ukrainian nationalist battalions stopped Ukrainian engineers fixing four pylons blown up by unknown attackers over the weekend in Kherson, a region of the Ukrainian mainland controlled by Kiev.
+Ethnic Tatars and members of Ukrainian nationalist battalions largely blocked access for engineers to four pylons in Kherson, a region of the Ukrainian mainland controlled by Kiev, which unknown attackers blew up over the weekend

-If “we get confirmation that we have access, we can start restoring the lines as soon as tomorrow,” said Vsevolod Kovalchuk, the acting head of state power supplier Ukrenergo, which has said it is holding talks with the activists.
+“Teams are ready to fix the consequences of the blasts in the course of four days,” said Igor Boska, the regional head of state power supplier Ukrenergo.

-But for now, the peninsula which Russia seized last year depends on Ukraine for at least 70 percent of its electricity.
-Russian officials said they would speed up work on the first phase of the undersea cable project, which will ease dependence on Ukraine, so it could come online by the middle of next month.
+“When this can happen depends on the results of talks, which the instigators of the blockade are carrying out with authorities,” he said in a statement posted on the Kherson administration’s website.

-Ukraine’s current power supply deal with Crimea expires on Dec.
-31. Energy Minister Volodymyr Demchshyn said on Monday it was up to the Ukrainian political leadership to decide if the contract would be extended next year.
+But for now, the peninsula which Russia seized last year depends on Ukraine for at least 70 percent of its electricity and the first phase of the Russian project, which will ease dependence on Ukraine, is not due to come online until next month.

-Russia’s annexation of Crimea plunged relations between Kiev and Moscow into a crisis deepened by a rebellion by pro-Russian separatists in eastern Ukraine.
+The annexation plunged relations between Kiev and Moscow into a crisis deepened by a rebellion by pro-Russian separatists in eastern Ukraine.

 The annexation was opposed by many Tatars, a Turkic-speaking Muslim community with a long history in Crimea, and they have since held numerous protests to complain of discrimination and intimidation which they say is meant to silence dissent.